VictorSilva15/rocketshoes/README.md

 ![Cart](./.github/Cart.png)

-The tests evidence is shown below what makes sure that the application is working correctly and without bugs.
+The tests evidence showed below makes sure that the application is working correctly and without bugs.

 ![Cart](./.github/Tests.png);